MexMerchant/Zencart/README.md

 - Introduction
 - Prerequisites
-- Installing the payment module
+- Installing and configuring the module
 - License

 # Introduction